sidc321/Rforestry/README.md

 - Make pyforestry into a library that we can install
 - Check what is the best way to handle categorical variables
 - Start writing tests for the package using pytest
+- Priority, get init, fit, and predict implemented, next is set_params/ get_params
+- If it helps to test, add SK learn tree inside to simulate predictions
+- (Theo) Work on implementing the linker to C++